emmajanedrews/base-template/_posts/2017-05-31-short-sales-are-making-a-comeback.md

 {% include youtube.html %}

-Short sales were very prevalent during the mortgage meltdown, and I've noticed there have been more of them lately. **A short sale amounts to a homeowner owning more money on their home than it's actually worth** and they can't sustain the payments.
+Short sales were very prevalent during the mortgage meltdown, and I've noticed there have been more of them lately. **A short sale amounts to a homeowner owing more money on their home than it's actually worth** and they can't sustain the payments.
 Selling short means selling the house for less than the loan balance and asking the lender to forgive the unpaid balance, allowing them to walk away and wipe out the outstanding debt.

 Common candidates for short sales include people who bought a home in the height of the market and paid more than it was worth or got a bad loan like a negative amortization loan or an interest only loan.
 It could also be a homeowner with health or employment issues that prevent them from making monthly payments.